 - Structured data implementation to boost SERP visibility

-This shift doesn’t mean abandoning link quality monitoring entirely, but rather right-sizing it within your overall SEO program based on its current impact potential.
+This doesn’t mean abandoning link quality monitoring, just sizing it correctly within your overall SEO program based on what it actually delivers now.

-Quick Tip: Instead of disavowing borderline links, focus on “diluting” their potential impact by building more high-quality links.
-This positive approach goes with better with Google’s quality guidelines and often yields better long-term results.
+Quick Tip: Instead of disavowing borderline links, dilute their potential impact by building more high-quality links.
+This approach fits Google’s quality guidelines better and often yields better long-term results.

-Communication with team members about disavow strategy changes is also required.
-Many business leaders and clients have been conditioned to expect regular link audits and disavow actions as part of SEO services.
-Educating them about the evolving good techniques requires:
+You’ll also need to talk to your team about these changes.
+Many business leaders and clients have been trained to expect regular link audits and disavow actions as part of SEO services.
+Bringing them up to speed means:

 - Sharing official Google statements about the limited necessity of disavow